Most veteran Rise of Nations players are aware that Patriots / Generals are an essential addition to an army at virtually every stage of the game.

 It is sometimes incorrectly said that this aura only benefits ground units, but it also applies to naval and air units — it’s just difficult to keep those types of units within the aura’s range given that Generals are ground units themselves.

-In addition to their valuable armor-buffing aura, Generals have four special abilities which utilise the craft resource (similarly to Spies and Scouts).
+In addition to their passives, Generals have four special abilities which utilise the craft resource (similarly to Spies and Scouts).
 All of a General’s abilities use 1000 craft to activate, which is also the maximum amount of craft that can be stored.

 - Forced March temporarily increases the speed of your nearby ground units while they’re in range of the General.
 The speed bonus applies more strongly to foot units, and less strongly to other types of units (mounted / vehicles).
 The General itself does not benefit from Forced March, even if its being applied by another General (but Generals have an extremely high base movement speed, so that’s not usually an issue).
 10 second duration, plus 5 seconds for each level of research in the Strategy line.